 I may be selling products on this site.
 If so, there is information I need in order to fulfil the order.
 This would include contact details, as well as payment details.
 I do not have access to, nor do I retain, your payment details.
 It goes straight into the payment processor.

 If you make a purchase of a product on my site, you will join my email newsletter by default.
 You can unsubscribe at any time.

 I may link out to other sites on occasion.
 I am pretty sure every other site will more than likely track you in some way, so keep that in mind when clicking any third party links referenced in articles.

-I am in Australia, and work primarily with Australian and American clients.
-If you want to yell at me for not following whatever weird privacy laws exist in Europe or the UK, please just leave the site.
+I am in Australia.
+If you want to yell at me for not following whatever weird privacy laws exist in your region, please just leave the site.